jonschlinkert/glob-utils/README.md

 # glob-utils [![NPM version](https://badge.fury.io/js/glob-utils.png)](http://badge.fury.io/js/glob-utils)

-> Utilities for file globbing and Grunt.js projects.
+> File globbing convenience utilities, with methods for returning an array of file names, file content, or objects with each these properties.

 ## Quickstart